Weary from political strife and a pandemic, some Americans are fleeing the country

 “The bottom line is Ghana is an option, and people are fearful and scared,” said Bennett, an ambassador for the African Union who is based in Accra, Ghana’s capital.
 “I’m very concerned about what’s happening in the U.S. . . .
 And I’m praying for the country.”

-It was the sudden visibility of far-right extremists and neo-Nazis in Vancouver, Wash., that piqued one young mother’s interest in moving to Canada.
+Nazis in Vancouver, Wash., that piqued one young mother’s interest in moving to Canada.

 “Freedom car” cruises began popping up in the suburb of Portland, with people driving around for hours with Trump flags — and at least one with a Nazi flag, she said.
 Far-right groups like Patriot Prayer and the Proud Boys held rallies near her home and spoke at a local farmers market, she said.